ClintAtTheBroad/loamstream-strawman/README.md

 # Clint's LoamStream Experiment
 ======

-#### An experimental reformulation of Loamstream's core concepts.
+## An experimental reformulation of Loamstream's core concepts.
 Provides:
-..* An API for constructing abstract pipelines that's compatible with Scala's for-comprehension syntactic sugar.
+* An API for constructing abstract pipelines that's compatible with Scala's for-comprehension syntactic sugar.
-..* A simplified view of abstract pipelines as a series of steps, lineraized from a DAG of dependencies, while also allowing steps to run in parallel.
+* A simplified view of abstract pipelines as a series of steps, lineraized from a DAG of dependencies, while also allowing steps to run in parallel.
-..* A (relatively) simple framework for adding new pipeline steps.
+* A (relatively) simple framework for adding new pipeline steps.
-..* The ability to compose new pipelines from existing ones by joining them together, linearizing sets of them, and applying other combinators, while preserving maximum type safety.
+* The ability to compose new pipelines from existing ones by joining them together, linearizing sets of them, and applying other combinators, while preserving maximum type safety.
 ======
+### Disclaimer
 This is very much a strawman prototype - it skips some error handling and includes some hacky code for invoking external commands - but it should suffice as a proof-of-concept.

+### Rationale

 The core of my idea is to make a more succinct internal API for building abstract pipelines using for-comprehensions.
 For example, in [SampleIdExtractionPipelineTest](https://github.com/ClintAtTheBroad/loamstream-strawman/blob/master/src/test/scala/loamstream/SampleIdExtractionPipelineTest.scala) the main event is: